-To clean the tags of the training corpus, we performed the three following operations:

-- We removed the non alpha numeric characters from the tags (we found several tags like \onsale or :finance), - We removed a meaningless and highly frequent tag (the unkown tag), - We divided the tags with length n > 1 into n tags of length 1, in order to have only tags of length 1 (the reason has been explained in section 2.1).
+To clean the tags of the training corpus, we performed three operations.
+We removed the non alpha numeric characters from the tags (we found several tags like \onsale or :finance).
+We also removed a meaningless and highly frequent tag (the \unkown tag).
+Finally, we divided the tags with length n > 1 into n tags of length 1, in order to have only tags of length 1 (the reason has been explained in section 2.1).
 The length of a tag is defined as the number of words composing this tag.

-Finally, we dispose of a corpus of 146 WSDL files and 1393 tags (average of 9.54 tags per WSDL).
+Finally, we have a corpus of 146 WSDL files and 1393 tags (average of 9.54 tags per WSDL file).
 An analysis of $\mathcal T$ shows that about 35% of the user tags are already contained in the WSDL files.
-Now that we have this training corpus, we will shortly describe the approach upon which our work is built.